 The Philosophy of Integration is an ontological framework concerned with coherence, causality, and the structure of human experience.

-The framework emerged through sustained inquiry into the nature of truth, coherence, and human meaning-making.
+The framework emerged through sustained inquiry into truth, coherence, and human meaning-making.
 Early engagement with spirituality and self-mastery exposed a recurring distortion: foundational insights were often filtered through human-imposed rules β judgment, moral hierarchy, and identity-based narratives β that obscured rather than clarified the underlying structure of experience.

-Philosophical study later confirmed that many of these questions had already been explored within existential and post-existential traditions.
-Direct engagement with the primary texts of thinkers such as Nietzsche, Kierkegaard, Sartre, and Camus revealed that when moral overlays are removed, these philosophies describe structural realities rather than belief systems.
+Later philosophical study confirmed that many of these questions had already been explored within existential and post-existential traditions.
+Direct engagement with the primary texts of thinkers such as Nietzsche, Kierkegaard, Sartre, and Camus revealed that, when moral overlays are removed, these philosophies describe structural realities rather than belief systems.

 The Philosophy of Integration synthesizes these insights into a unified framework grounded in coherence rather than ideology.

-At its core is Relational Loop Theory, which describes reality as a self-regulating system of relational consequence.
-Every action, perception, and interaction participates in an ongoing network of cause and effect, through which coherence is disrupted and restored.
+At its core is Relational-Loop-Theory, which describes reality as a self-regulating system of relational consequence.
+Every action, perception, and interaction participates in an ongoing network of continuity through which coherence is disrupted and restored.
 Meaning arises not from imposed narratives, but from relational movement within the system itself.

-This framework does not prescribe values, offer moral judgments, or promise personal transformation.
-Instead, it provides a structural model through which experience can be understood without distortion.
+This work does not prescribe values, offer moral judgments, or promise personal transformation.
+It provides a structural model through which experience can be understood without distortion.

-The work is presented as an open and developing system.
+The Philosophy of Integration is presented as an open and developing system.
 While its foundational ontology is stable, its applications and articulations will continue to expand through ongoing inquiry, dialogue, and testing.

 This site serves as the primary repository for the framework and its related writings.